AmadeusITGroup/otter/docs/rules-engine/rule.md

 # Rule

 A rule is a group of conditions that will output a list of actions after processing.
 A unique id identifies each rule.
 The default action types and their object structure definitions can be found in [structure definition file](https://github.com/AmadeusITGroup/otter/blob/main/packages/@o3r/rules-engine/src/engine/structure.ts).
 To see more about conditions, have a look at [nested conditions example](./examples/nested-conditions.md).

-It contains at root level the information needed to optimize the reevaluation of this rule :
+It contains at root level the information needed to optimize the reevaluation of this rule:
 * inputRuntimeFacts : the input runtime facts the rule is based on
 * inputFacts : the facts that are used by the rule
 * outputRuntimeFacts : the runtime facts that are updated/set by the rule